amacapas/weather/README.md

 yarn dev
 ```

-## Environment Variable
+## Environment Variables

 `API_KEY` - api key from openweathermap
 `IMG_URL` - url of icon of the weather to display
 `WEATHER` - api endpoint to get the weather data
 `ZIPPOTA` - api endpoint to convert zip to coordinates

 ## Demo